Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 Linux PC_name kernel_version build_version SMP kernel_compulation_date x86_64 x86_64 x86_64 GNU/Linux
 ```
 clearly we are running an x86-64 Linux system
 - Have at least 4GB of RAM.
-You can enter the `htop` command to open and interactive window that displays several informations, including the RAM memory amount.
+You can enter the `htop` command to open an interactive window that displays several informations, including the RAM memory amount.
+To exit it, you can press `F10`.
 In the eventuality that `htop` is not installed, you can add it to your system using:
 ```
-sudo apt update && sudo apt install htop
+sudo apt install htop
 ```

 ## Docker installation